wogong/dayone-to-roam/README.md

 Currently, the script runs with Python3.6, and is tested on macOS and Ubuntu 16.04.

-* Python 3.6 or higher.
+* Python 3.6 or higher
     * You may need Homebrew, Anaconda, or pyenv to use the latest version of python.
 * Python packages
-    * See requirements.txt
+    * See requirements.txt.

 ## Install